Ph.D. in Education with emphasis in Elementary Education or in Special Education

 All faculty holding regular or associate graduate faculty status, must complete RCR training modules required by the Graduate School and their departments.
 All graduate students must complete the RCR training modules required by the Graduate School and their departments the first semester they are enrolled in graduate school.
 The RCR policy and training information are found on the Graduate School web page – www.usm.edu/graduateschool.
 Contact the Dean of the Graduate School if you have any questions regarding the policy or training information.

-Students must meet the residency requirements specified in this Bulletin.
+Students must meet the residency requirements specified in the Graduate Bulletin.
 The doctoral residency requirement for the Department of Curriculum, Instruction, and Special Education content requires twenty-four (24) continuous hours of graduate study on campus within two consecutive semesters (fall, spring), excluding summer.

-Continuous Enrollment Requirement: Students must meet the requirements specified in the front section of this Bulletin for continuous enrollment.
+Students must meet the requirements specified in the front section of this Graduate Bulletin for continuous enrollment.